 One problem we have is that with all the new outlets, we barely have enough water pressure to drive them all.
 The tech said it would be too costly to add a new controller and valves to add more zones.

 The original controller only allows up to four zones.
 Toro (the brand we have) has a 6-10 zone controller which costs only about $100.
 It also lets you program the controller with your computer.
-If I were putting in a system today, that is what I would get.
+Newer controllers (2016) let you adjust the controller and turn the sprinkler on/off via the internet.

-Again, you can easily get away without having a grass yard, and we had about decided not to have one, but Myron convinced us that a grass yard in front would look so much better that it would be worth the trouble and expense.
+Again, you can easily get away without having a grass yard, and we had about decided not to have one, but the landscaper convinced us that a grass yard in front would look so much better that it would be worth the trouble and expense.

 |Also the grass in our yard blends visually with the grass on the golf course to make our yard look bigger.
 (The grass in the upper-right part of the picture is the 14th green.)
 If you decide to get grass -- sod costs more than sprigging, but gives you a yard faster.
 Most people here go with Zoysia grass.|